FAQs

 I want to remain in touch with GloBE-Reg activity but not use the Registry.

-If you want to stay in touch with us, please provide your details at contact and we will put you on our mailing list for newsletters and any other notifications.
+If you want to stay in touch with us, please provide your details at contact and we will add you to our mailing list for newsletters and any other notifications.
 You can also follow GloBE-Reg on twitter

 Data collection and analysis